MohammedBuraiah/swagger_autogenerate/README.md

 $ spec/your_path/employees_controller_spec.rb
 This file should contain the test scenarios for each action (e.g., index, show, create) of the controller.

-3)Run the spec code using the rspec command and set the environment variable SWAGGER to the desired YAML file name.
+3) Run the spec code using the rspec command and set the environment variable SWAGGER to the desired YAML file name.
 For example:
 ```
 SWAGGER='employee_apis.yaml' rspec spec/your_path/employees_controller_spec.rb
 ```